How to Fight a Speeding Ticket

 Points will be added to your driving record by PennDOT for the alleged violation.
 Accumulating 6 or more points can cause your vehicle insurance rates to rise by hundreds or thousands of dollars.
 You might even find yourself with a suspended license, which can lead to the loss of your job or missing school.
 From there, it’s a short step to being unable to pay the bills and losing your home, or failing classes.

 Keeping your driving record clean is worth the battle.
 Below are some ways you can fight your speeding ticket:

 - Hire a defense lawyer who has experience as a Pittsburgh Speeding Ticket Lawyer.
 Traffic charges can often be reduced or dismissed.
 Retaining a lawyer is a good investment, because you might be able to save money on your insurance costs over the course of years.

 - Examine the ticket closely, as the traffic ticket you are given will offer clues regarding how the ticket might be fought.
 Look carefully for any inaccurate information.

 If the ticket indicates that a VASCAR device was used to measure your speed, the ticket can be challenged in court.
-VASCAR devices have been shown to be prone to errors, especially when your speed is tracked over short distances.
+VASCAR devices are like stopwatches and have been shown to be prone to errors, especially when your speed is tracked over short distances.